 In 2011, an American Express survey found that Americans tell an average of 9 people about good experiences and 16 people about poor experiences.
 Today, just five years later, people may still tell an average of 9 people about good experiences, but if they have a bad experience, they can now tell the entire world via social media.
 We have all seen the word “viral” tagged to a personal story about bad customer service more often than a good one.
 At the same time, the millennials and Gen Z who interact primarily through digital communication are becoming your customers and will expect you to be available to them via social media.
 So the question about social customer service to your business is “Are you ready?”
-This week’s guest post from Heather, Chief Customer Fanatic and Founder of Customer Fanatix highlights the opportunity for businesses to get it right or be left behind.
+This week’s guest post from Heather Younger, Chief Customer Fanatic and Founder of Customer Fanatix highlights the opportunity for businesses to get it right or be left behind.
 Learn more about Heather and Customer Fanatix at the end of this post.

 I recently read that live chat has the highest satisfaction levels for any customer service channel, with 73%, compared with 61% for email and 44% for phone.
 I am not sure how true and up to date this statistic is, but it sure did speak to me.